 How much do you charge for shipping?

 Shipping costs are item dependent and are viewable at checkout.
-Though we strive to be as accurate as possible, please note that these are estimates only.
-In the event that the cost differs significantly from the estimate displayed at checkout we will contact you with the updated cost.
+Though we strive to be as accurate as possible, please note that these are estimates only and may not apply for rural or remote locations.
+In the event that the cost differs from the estimate displayed at checkout we will contact you with the updated cost.
 If, at that point, you do not wish to continue with your order then a full refund will be given.